folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "My daddy ran with Compton Crips, my uncle's Piru" > Pirus and Crips

-* Here, Lecrae notes that his father was a member of the Compton Crips gang and his uncle was a member of the Pirus gang.
+* Lecrae notes that his father was a member of the Compton Crips gang and his uncle was a member of the Pirus gang.
 Although Lecrae never met his father, knowing that the men in his family chose to be affiliated with gangs still had a deep influence on Lecrae as he was growing up with a single mother in a poor, urban Black neighborhood.

-* Once Lecrae became a teenager he faced his own choice about whether to follow in the footsteps of his absent father or uncle and join the Crips or the Pirus— or whether he take a totally different path.
+* Once Lecrae became a teenager, he faced his own choice about whether to follow in the footsteps of his absent father or uncle and join the Crips or the Pirus—or whether he would take a totally different path.

 * It is notable that Kendrick specifically mentioned the Compton Crips and Pirus when he detailed Compton’s violent environment on the track “m.A.A.d city” from Kendrick's classic debut album.

   * *If **Pirus and Crips** all got along
   They'd probably gun me down by the end of this song